marklap/rundeckrun/README.rst

 API.
 It uses the awesome `requests <http://docs.python-requests.org/>`_ library.

-*DISCLAIMER:* Still in early stages of development
+Documentation is hosted on `Read the Docs <http://rundeckrun.readthedocs.org/>`_

+*DISCLAIMER:* Still in active development, but most features have been tested and should work.

 Installation
 ------------